DBAmon

 This master SSH key that you just created will be used for ALL subsequent DBAmon "TARGET Server" installations.
 You'll see... ;o)

 You now need to install the software and configure the Master and the first database instances that you will be monitoring.
-See: TARGET Configuration (Windows) .
+See: TARGET Configuration (For MSSQL Target) .

 DBAmon User Exits are the way to configure DBAmon to function in your environment.
 For example, you would configure a User Exit to have DBAmon create a ticket for your Help Desk call tracking system.
 See: DBAmon UserExist Customization .